senakoko/AutoPoseMapper/README.md

 [idtracker.ai](https://idtrackerai.readthedocs.io/en/latest/#) to fix
 instances where there are swapped points.

+This package also has an implementation of a convolutional autoencoder.
+It helps reduce the dimensions of images similar to non-linear PCA and retains most of its information.

 AutoPoseMapper does not replace maDLC or SLEAP.
 It has helper functions to use with those packages.